the-container-store/docker-keepalived/README.md

 - **KEEPALIVED_NOTIFY** Script to execute when node state change.
 Defaults to `/container/service/keepalived/assets/notify.sh`

+- **KEEPALIVED_CHECK** Script to execute every second for keepalived healthcheck.
+Script should return 0 for healthy and any other return code for unhealthy.
+Defaults to `/container/service/keepalived/assets/check.sh`

+- **KEEPALIVED_CHECK_SCRIPT** A single line bash command to be templated into the KEEPALIVED_CHECK script.
+For example `ls /var/log/messages` will return 0 (healthy) if the file exists.
+This is optional and if this isn't set the KEEPALIVED_CHECK script will not be utilized.

 - **KEEPALIVED_COMMAND_LINE_ARGUMENTS** Keepalived command line arguments; Defaults to `--log-detail --dump-conf`

 - **KEEPALIVED_STATE** The starting state of keepalived; it can either be MASTER or BACKUP.